local-npm/test-local-npm-speed/README.md

 Notes
 ---

-Note that the test is a little unfair, because my `local-npm` has already downloaded all the metadata, but this is a typical use-case for `local-npm`.
+The test is a little unfair, because my `local-npm` has already downloaded all the metadata, but this is a typical use-case for `local-npm`.
 (It replicates the npm metadata on first run, which can take a few hours.)
 I did clear out the tarballs before the test, though.

 Also, repos tested later in the test may benefit from a slight boost, if they share any modules with a previous repo.
-But again, this is a typical use-case for `local-npm` &ndash; the idea is that the more you use it, the faster it gets.
+But again, this is a typical use-case for `local-npm` &ndash; the more you use it, the more that common tarballs will be pre-cached.

+I find it interesting that `local-npm` is faster even after the second `npm install`, which is when npm's cache is supposed to kick in.
+This suggests that npm is not caching as aggressively as it could be.

 Reproduce these results
 ---

-Just clone this repo and run `npm run test`.
-The python script can print a summary.
+First, `npm install -g local-npm && local-npm`.
+Then just clone this repo and run `npm test`.
+The python script can print a summary afterwards.

-**Note:** the test will override your local `~/.npmrc` file!
+**Warning:** the test will override your local `~/.npmrc` file!
 So you may want to do `npmrc -c testing && npmrc testing` beforehand.